 For further information, please email firstname.lastname@example.org or by phone 323-848-7074 (Echo North), or contact Heather’s agent Michael Dufresne at MGMG management, email@example.com, (705) 752-3135 or (705) 840-7007.

-Watch this demo reel of music composed by Heather Schmidt, opening with the official international trailer of “Main Street” starring Colin Firth for Myriad Pictures, followed by some recent film score segments, and concluding with a documentary segment created at the Sundance Institute.
+Watch these demo reels of music composed by Heather Schmidt (5 min or 16 min options), opening with the official international trailer of “Main Street” starring Colin Firth for Myriad Pictures, followed by some recent film score segments, and concluding with a documentary segment created at the Sundance Institute.